xcart/xcart-docs/_pages/kb_en/modules/add_to_cart_popup.md

 order: 15
 published: true
 ---
-Improve shopping experience by displaying the add-to-cart action confirmation where it cannot go unnoticed by the customer - in a popup, right before the customer's eyes, which gives the customer assurance that everything is going the right way.
+The module [Add to Cart Popup](https://market.x-cart.com/addons/add-to-cart-popup.html) for X-Cart is an extension that improves the shopping experience of your store site visitors by showing to them a popup with what they have just added to their shopping cart, as well as a list of "You may also like"-type of product recommendations.

-The Add to cart module is a free module available in X-Cart Business, Multivendor and Ultimate that optimizes your store website for higher conversion rates and is an effective upselling and cross-selling tool, that displays 3 recommended products.
+The popup is triggered by a shopper clicking the "Buy now"/ "Add to cart" button or drag'n'dropping an item to the cart.
+The popup provides an instant confirmation of the shopper's add-to-cart action giving the shopper an assurance that the product has been added to their shopping cart successfully.
+In addition to that, the popup functions as an upselling / cross-selling tool that can provide the shopper with further recommendations as to what other products they may choose to buy.
+The popup provides convenient site navigation options allowing the shopper to proceed directly to checkout, to continue shopping or to go to the shopping cart page.

-To configure the Add to cart module you should have it installed and enabled as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
-Once enabled proceed to the module _Settings_ page:
+To use the Add to Cart Popup module, you need to make sure it is installed and enabled.
+For module installation instructions, see {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+Once the module has been installed and enabled, it needs to be configured.
+To configure the module, proceed to the module _Settings_ page:

 ![settings.png]({{site.baseurl}}/attachments/ref_1iGC8Efj/settings.png)